 Cedar Chest Plans

 Success!

 I purposely did not add hinges to secure the finished top to the chest.
 I have it just sitting on top.
-If you choose to add hardware to these cedar chest plans, there are many variations of hinge/latch combinations to choose from.
+If you decide to add hardware to these cedar chest plans, there are many variations of hinge/latch combinations to choose from.

+Cedar Chest Plans